cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 Task defines where and how your scripts will be executed.
-Let's see line-by-line an example of `.cirrus.yml` configuration file first:
+Let's see a line-by-line example of a `.cirrus.yml` configuration file first:

 ```yaml
 test_task: